Perim: Yemen-Djibouti Bridge Project

 In 2008, a $200-billion mega-project for the construction of a transcontinental bridge linking Yemen and Djibouti via Perim Island, the Bridge of the Horns, was announced by a Dubai-based company, Al Noor Holding Investments.
 At around 28.5 km, it would be one of the longest bridges in the world and its suspension portion the longest.
-However, in June 2010 it was announced that the start of Phase I, the 3.5 km bridge between the mainland of Yemen and Perim, was being delayed indefinitely until after a framework agreement between Djibouti and Yemen could be signed.
+In June 2010, it was announced that the start of Phase I, the 3.5 km bridge between the mainland of Yemen and Perim, was delayed indefinitely until a framework agreement between Djibouti and Yemen could be signed.